 Civil cases can be searched online using Delaware’s Court Connect and for criminal offenses, searchers can check in-person with the courthouse where the charges will be disposed of.
 To view the phone number and locations of courts that handle criminal prosecution check the:

-How To Search Someone’s Criminal History Using Delaware County’s Court Cases
+How To Search Someone’s Criminal History Using County Court Cases in DE

 Criminal court records must be searched in person at the courthouse in the prothonotary’s office.
 The prothonotary is called the superior clerk of court in other states and is responsible for the filing and maintaining of court records.